Who Moved My Cheese?

 Who Moved My Cheese?
-An Amazing Way to Deal with Change in Your Work and in Your Life, published on September 8, 1998, is a bestselling seminal work and motivational business fable by Spencer Johnson.
-The text describes the way one reacts to major change in one's work and life, and four typical reactions to those changes by two mice and two "Littlepeople," during their hunt for "cheese."
+An Amazing Way to Deal with Change in Your Work and in Your Life is a 1998 motivational business fable by Spencer Johnson that describes four reactions to change.
+The book is written as a parable about two mice and two "Littlepeople" during their hunt for cheese.
 A New York Times business bestseller upon release, Who Moved My Cheese? remained on the list for almost five years and spent over 200 weeks on Publishers Weekly's hardcover nonfiction list.
 As of 2018, it has sold almost 30 million copies worldwide in 37 languages and remains one of the best-selling business books.